Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Transferring Touch Event

 Complication can provide additional action for touching when the complication is touched.
-To trigger the complication touch action, watchface must transfer the touch event to complication provider when the complication is touched.
+To trigger the complication touch action, watch face must transfer the touch event to complication provider when the complication is touched.

 The following are event types: